Lotti Golden: 2010–2015

-Motor-Cycle Reissue.
-2025
+Motor-Cycle Reissue 2025

-Motor-Cycle was reissued In March 2025 by boutique label High Moon Records under the auspices of Warner Brothers Records/Atlantic Records.
+Motor-Cycle was reissued In March 2025 by boutique label High Moon Records under the auspices of Warner Music Group/Atlantic Records.

+Rolling Stone rated Motor-Cycle the #5 Top Reissue of 2025.
 The lush reissue package consists of updated mastering, bonus tracks on both the LP and CD, booklets with Golden's story including 30 newly released photos by rock photographer Baron Wolman and liner notes/essays by renowned music critic David Toop and punk legend Richard Hell, offering fresh perspective and critical analysis of the record's relevance and impact.
 Hell writes, "Golden's all in, the psychedelic daughter of the Beat generation."